The Fukushima tsunami 10 years later: A correspondent recounts the day that changed Japan

 That’s where I saw the television.

 It was turned to NHK, the nation’s public broadcaster.
-On the screen, a coastal map of Japan showed red urgent warning signs about a tsunami.
-Soon, the network, with helicopter footage, was showing the water itself — a wall of blackish-blue fury, ramming into the country’s northeastern coast, picking up cars and houses, grinding towns into nothing more than matchsticks.
+On the screen, a coastal map of Japan showed red, urgent warning signs about a tsunami.
+Soon the network, with helicopter footage, was showing the water itself — a wall of blackish-blue fury, ramming into the country’s northeastern coast, picking up cars and houses, grinding towns into nothing more than matchsticks.

 I gulped and wondered: How many people were in those cars?
 How many people were in those homes?

 It was March 11, 2011, and one of the most powerful and destructive displays of nature in recorded human history was unfolding — a defining moment in postwar Japan.
 The earth convulsed for a full six minutes.
 The 9.0-magnitude earthquake actually shoved Japan’s main island several feet to the east.
-The resulting tsunami, 40 feet high in some places, caused a series of nuclear meltdowns and killed 20,000 people.
+The resulting tsunami, 40 feet high in some places, caused nuclear meltdowns and killed 20,000 people.
 Some bodies were never found.

 Beyond even the death and destruction, it was breathtaking to see a country so full of joys and conveniences fall apart so quickly.
 Almost instantly, the highways were impassible.
 The cell networks were jammed.
 The convenience stores didn’t have food.
 The gas stations didn’t have gas.